 A faculty member’s performance shall be evaluated based upon performance standards developed by each department and any written expectations agreed to between the faculty member and the department.
-The faculty member’s performance in teaching, clinical work or service, and scholarship should be considered, along with the assigned workload and administrative and faculty governance service, as outlined in the Laws of the Regents.
+The faculty member’s performance in teaching, clinical work or service, and scholarship should be considered, along with the assigned workload and administrative and faculty governance service, as outlined in Regent Policy 5C.

 Examples of appropriate criteria to be used in evaluating teaching, clinical care, research, scholarship and service are listed in Sections II.F(3) and II.G(1).A of these Rules and in the SOM Promotion Criteria Matrix (Appendix 1).
-Examples of appropriate criteria for evaluating teaching are also listed in in APS 1022 - “Standards, Processes and Procedures for Comprehensive Review, Tenure, Post-Tenure Review and Promotion” and in the SOM Guide to Building a Dossier for Promotion and Tenure.Recognizing the Scholarship of Education, Application and Integration.
+Examples of appropriate criteria for evaluating teaching are also listed in in APS 1022 - Standards, Processes and Procedures for Reappointment, Tenure, Promotion, and Post-Tenure Review and in the SOM Guide to Building a Dossier for Promotion and Tenure and the Guide for Clinician-Teachers, Recognizing the Scholarship of Education, Application and Integration.

+Volunteer and part-time faculty members who have teaching responsibilities must also undergo regular reviews of their teaching performance.
+The teaching evaluations of all volunteer faculty members are reviewed annually by the Assessment, Evaluation, and Outcomes Office and by the appropriate LIC or course director.
+If concerns are identified, feedback and an opportunity to improve are provided; volunteer teachers may also be dismissed from teaching responsibilities when necessary.

-In addition, each faculty member at the rank of Assistant Professor shall be evaluated in a comprehensive manner, and in accordance with the Standards, Processes and Procedures Document, during the third or fourth year in rank.
-As outlined in Administrative Policy statement 1022, “The comprehensive review is a critical appraisal designed to identify a candidate’s strengths and weaknesses in sufficient time to allow promising candidates to improve their records before the evaluation for [promotion or] tenure.”
+In addition, all faculty members (>50% FTE) at the rank of Assistant Professor shall be evaluated in a comprehensive manner, and in accordance with the Standards, Processes and Procedures Document, during the third or fourth year in rank.
+As outlined in Administrative Policy Statement 1022, “The comprehensive review is a critical appraisal designed to identify a candidate’s strengths and weaknesses in sufficient time to allow promising candidates to improve their records before the evaluation for [promotion or] tenure.”

-The comprehensive mid-course review is intended to be advisory to the faculty member and to his or her chair and career mentors.
+The comprehensive mid-course review is intended to be advisory to the faculty member and to their chair and career mentors.
 It should provide specific and helpful feedback about a faculty member’s career development and progress toward promotion or tenure.
 An important purpose of the review is to help the candidate identify and remedy any deficiencies before the formal review for promotion to associate professor or tenure.

-Each faculty member shall be informed by the chairperson or his or her designee of the results of the evaluation.
+Each faculty member shall be informed by the chairperson or their designee of the results of the evaluation.

 All faculty members at the rank of Associate Professor shall also be evaluated regularly.
 Associate professors must receive ongoing mentorship and comprehensive performance reviews, to identify their strengths and weaknesses and assist them to develop a “Pathway to Professor” or other plan for academic advancement.

-Each faculty member shall have access to all performance evaluation documents in his or her file, including the summary of the Comprehensive Review, letters of recommendation for promotion or tenure written by the Chair or the Department Evaluation Committee and all other information, with the exception of letters of recommendation solicited from outside the faculty member’s department, which are to be treated as confidential to the extent provided by law.
+Each faculty member shall have access to all performance evaluation documents in their file, including the summary of the Comprehensive Review, letters of recommendation for promotion or tenure written by the Chair or the Department Evaluation Committee and all other information, with the exception of letters of recommendation solicited from outside the faculty member’s department, which are to be treated as confidential to the extent provided by law.

 At the time of an initial appointment, and at the time of any substantive change in the faculty member’s job responsibilities, the department chair shall provide each member of the faculty with a Letter of Offer describing the nature and terms of their appointment, including the amount of salary and the type, duration, and conditions of the appointment.